Motivational Interviewing (MI)

 We offer MI in Two Phases:

-Coaching circles are offered for all providers.
-The aim is to anchor classroom learning in real day to day case load experience.
+Coaching is offered for all providers.
+The aim is to anchor classroom learning with real day to day case load experience.

-The emphasis in the circle is on upon effectively selecting and applying motivational interviewing methods to your clients.
-We offer coaching for 6 sessions, 2 hours every other week.
+The emphasis in coaching is on effectively selecting and applying motivational interviewing methods to your relationships with clients.